 - Lack of sleep makes your skin look pale and thus the dark circles become even more visible.

+Now that you know the answer to the common question - Do glasses cause eye bags?
+Let us now understand how to get rid of dark circles due to specs.
 While you can always use concealer, men wear glasses too and might be dealing with the same problem.
-If you want to know what else works for those jaded peepers, keep reading.
+If you want to know what else works for those dark circles due to specs, keep reading.

 - If your eyes are tired, put two chilled cucumber slices on your eyes.
 The cooling sensation will reduce inflammation while the astringent properties will combat the tiredness.